rilwanfit/Developer-Guides/Symfony/Security.md

             authenticators:
                 - App\Security\LoginFormAuthenticator
 ```
-NOTE: The important part is that, as soon as we add this, at the beginning of every request, Symfony will call the supports() method on our authenticator.
+> The important part is that, as soon as we add this, at the beginning of every request, Symfony will call the supports() method on our authenticator.

-NOTE: is that user authentication info is stored to the session.
+> Is that user authentication info is stored to the session.
 At the beginning of every request, that info is loaded from the session and we're logged in.
 Cool!

-##### How Authentication Errors are Stored
+### How Authentication Errors are Stored
 In reality, when authentication fails, this `AbstractFormLoginAuthenticator::onAuthenticationFailure() `method is called. when authentication fails, internally, it's because something threw an `AuthenticationException`, which is passed to this method.
 And, ah: this method stores that exception onto a special key in the session!
 Then, back in the controller, the `lastAuthenticationError()` method is just a shortcut to read that key off of the session!

-#### How to customize error messages
+### How to customize error messages
 Method 1: Throw CustomUserMessageAuthenticationException with custom message in authenticator

 Method 2: Use translations